Dr Timothy Peacock

 Biography

 He leads combined teams totalling up to 35 research assistants, interns and software developers as Principal Investigator (PI) for funded projects on research and educational gaming and simulation.
-These projects range from creation of research-informed tabletop wargames with policymakers to educational video games with heritage organisations, including Projects AWARE (Access to Wargaming in Education), Gamestorm, Tempest, Minecraft Ellisland, Earth Environmental impacts of Space Junk, and HeritAIge.
+These projects range from creation of research-informed tabletop wargames/Serious Games with policymakers to educational video games with heritage organisations, including Projects AWARE (Access to Wargaming in Education), Gamestorm, Tempest, Minecraft Ellisland, Earth Environmental impacts of Space Junk, and HeritAIge.

-In his Co-directing of UofGGamesLab/GGLab since 2019, he has been responsible for areas including strategic planning, experimental projects, and membership, building this to over 270 members.
-His varied GGLab work has involved incubating and supporting research/Knowledge Exchange projects with colleagues in Subjects ranging from Astrophysics to Veterinary Medicine, and organising collaborations with organisations from the Nuclear Decommissioning Authority to the Scottish Games Network.
+In UofGGamesLab/GGLab since 2019 (first as Co-director and subsequently Director), he has been responsible for areas including strategic planning, experimental projects, and membership, building this to over 300 members.
+His varied Lab work has involved incubating and supporting research/Knowledge Exchange projects with colleagues in Subjects ranging from Astrophysics to Veterinary Medicine.

 Dr Peacock’s work, grounded in his History research, brings together these interests to explore new ways of understanding and tackling societal challenges.
 His dual aim is to study the history of how organisations (don’t) learn and sociopolitical and military effects of new technologies.